eapearce/shopping_list/docs/product/products_get_parameter.md

 ## Return body

-Returns the matching user object.
-If no users match your search string, the system returns an empty array`[]`.
+Returns all matching user objects.
+If no products match your search string, the system returns an empty array`[]`.

 **Example**